tsciow/SNPtax/README.md

 Another thing to consider:
 for our pipeline we used Prank as alignment tool.
-Prank replaces commata "," with underscores "_".
+In fasta headers Prank replaces commata "," with underscores "_".
 Other alignment tools might behave differently, so you'd have to adjust the screening step later on.